Moody in Israel | J-Term 2026 | UNDERGRAD

 • Click the APPLY NOW button on the right

-• APPLICATION DEADLINE: All applications must be recieved by September 20th, 2024.
+• APPLICATION DEADLINE: All applications must be received by September 19th, 2025.

 • Spots are secured on a first come, first served basis.
 Once a program is full, any additional students wanting to participate in the program will be placed on a waiting list.